oszuidwest/zwfm-liquidsoap/README.md

 ```

 ### Configuration
 After installation, edit the environment file at `/opt/liquidsoap/.env` to configure your station settings.
+Example configuration files are provided:
+- `.env.zuidwest.example` - Basic configuration without DME
+- `.env.rucphen.example` - Configuration with DME output
+- `.env.bredanu.example` - Configuration with DME output

-Most configuration variables are centralized.
+Copy the appropriate example file to `.env` and customize it for your station.
+Most configuration variables are centralized in `conf/lib/defaults.liq`.
 Station-specific files only contain DME configuration (for Rucphen/BredaNu).

 ## Environment Variables Reference